asdfio/cloudtee/README.md

 implementation
 --------------

- * service is written in ruby (sinatra) and runs on heroku
+ * service is written in erlang and runs on heroku
  * client is written in python

 usage